natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

 ``copy()``
 ^^^^^^^^^^

-The **copy()** method allows to create a full copy of the dictionary.
+Method copy() allows to create a full copy of dictionary.

-If one dictionary is equal to the other:
+If one dictionary is equal to other:

 .. code:: python